 In all optical systems, including OCT systems, interrelationships exist among optical parameters.
 Significant performance parameters that are coupled in OCT systems include: axial resolution & imaging depth, lateral resolution & field of view, and A-Scan rate & field of view:

 Immediately below is information about how our various preconfigured OCT systems compare when evaluated in terms of a single key parameter.
 Click the preconfigured OCT system name on the left of each bar to navigate to the related OCT series page for more details.
 Item numbers beginning with CAL, GAN, TEL, and VEG are members of the Callisto, Ganymede, Telesto, and Vega series OCT systems, respectively.
+There is also a Telesto series PS-OCT system, which is capable of measuring polarization information at the same speed as its comparable standard Telesto systems.
 A Selection Guide comparing the key specifications of all of our OCT base units is provided at the bottom of the page.

 Center Wavelength and Bandwidth